Donate your time to help give

 Colleen became involved with Girls on the Run in the fall of 2007.
 She has a Bachelors of Science from Towson University, a Masters of Business from Johns Hopkins University, and is a Certified Public Accountant.
 She is the business manager for a local school and the mother of 2 daughters and a son.
 She enjoys running, working out, and attending various activities that involve her children.
 Girls on the Run has taught her daughters as well as other girls how to gain self confidence while learning a lifetime skill – running.

 Lori became involved in Girls on the Run in the Fall of 2007 while her twin girls were attending the School of the Incarnation.
 The program was so inspirational and Lori was glad to be able to engage her daughters.
-She was a head coach for three years and has recently become a board member.
+She was a head coach for three years and has been a GOTR board member for 6 years.
 She graduated from James Madison University and has worked in the IT field for 25 years and is now involved in volunteering for numerous organizations.
-She thoroughly loves running and tries to participate in many local races throughout the year.
+Lori thoroughly loves running and tries to participate in many local races throughout the year.

 Karen Sentementes is a Vice President, Human Resources Business Partner at Legg Mason Global Asset Management.
 Karen joined Legg Mason in June 1999.
 Prior to her role as a Business Partner, she has had a varied career in HR, having served as Talent Acquisition Manager and Employee Benefits Manager, among other roles.
 She has a B.A. from Loyola University Maryland and a M.B.A. from Johns Hopkins University.
 In 2014, she was honored by the Maryland Daily Record as a Leading Woman under 40.
 Karen has served on the Board of Directors for Girls on the Run for the Greater Chesapeake since 2016.
 Much of her prior volunteer work has focused on strengthening organizations that mentor youth.
 She also volunteers for Legg Mason’s mentoring program with Patterson High School, a program of Big Brothers Big Sisters, and has served on a committee for Higher Achievement Baltimore.
 Karen and her husband, Gus, have lived in Baltimore City since 2000 and love their adopted city.
 She is an avid runner, reader, foodie, and a mother of three.

 Taren first became involved with Girls on the Run in 2014 through a board matching program.
 She was eager to get involved with an organization that was dedicated to mentoring and inspiring young girls and incorporated her love of health and outdoor activities.
 Joining the board of Girls on the Run was the perfect fit for Taren!
-She loves being a part of Girls on the Run and looks forwards to helping the program expand into the Baltimore area.
-Taren is an attorney at Tydings & Rosenberg LLP in Baltimore, Maryland where her practice focuses on defending companies in commercial litigation and employment law matters.
-She earned her undergraduate degree from the University of Maryland, College Park and her law degree from the University Of Baltimore School Of Law.
-Taren is active in the Baltimore legal community and enjoys participating in local community service events.
-She also enjoys running, working out, and spending time with her husband and family.
+She loves being a part of Girls on the Run and seeing how positive impact the program has on young girls.
+Taren currently serves as Chair of the Governance Committee.
+Taren is Associate General Counsel at Allegis Group, Inc. where she serves as legal counsel for Aerotek, Inc., a global staffing company.
+She advises business leaders and HR and compliance partners on an array of workplace issues.
+Taren graduated from the University of Maryland, College Park and received her law degree from the University Of Baltimore School Of Law.
+Taren is active in the legal community and is passionate about giving back to the community.
+Taren is a native of Frederick, Maryland but currently resides in Anne Arundel County with her husband and daughter.